-STP 2022 interviews will be delivered virtually direct with the employing trust.
+STP 2022 interviews will be delivered online by the employing trust.
 All interviews are designed to be fair, equitable and transparent and all processes will be applied consistently.

 In accordance with the Equality and Diversity Act 2010, if you need any reasonable adjustments that relate specifically to an online interview, please email us at firstname.lastname@example.org immediately.
 Full guidance is available in the Disability Confidence policy.